youzan/vant/packages/vant/src/floating-bubble/README.md

 ### Intro

 Clickable bubbles that hover around the edge of the page.
+Please upgrade `vant` to >= v4.6.0 before using this component.

 ### Install